 As per IBR Regulation – 391 A, the permissible limits of pressure, creep existence etc. according to the time of operation; have been mentioned for both the smoke tube and water tube boilers.
 It has been experienced that, there is the considerable gap between the actual need for a particular industry and selection of industrial boilers.

 Boiler designing here plays a vital role as the calorific values are also different from the fuels, one for which the boiler is designed and the other on which the boiler is actually operating.
 Fluctuations in the steam requirements as per the industrial process also compound up to the aging process.
-As the heat release rates vary with accordingly with the requirements, so does the thermal stress cycle produced in the Boiler.
+As the heat release rates vary accordingly with the requirements, so does the thermal stress cycle produced in the Boiler.
 Proper Boiler selection by the end user and Flexible working capability of the Boiler as per the calorific values by the design engineer are the areas of paramount importance.

 IBR Regulation – 626